The Grief Jar

 What will the money be used for?

-Who are Rainbows Bereavement Support?
+Rainbows Bereavement GB

 Rainbows is a well respected national charity having a proven, positive impact on the lives of children, young people and adults grieving a significant and often devastating loss in their lives.